• Skip to primary navigation

 • Bake at 350° F for 50 to 60 minutes, or until toothpick inserted into the center comes out clean.

 • While the cake is baking, make the simple lemon syrup by stirring together the lemon juice and sugar.
-Microwave for about a minute, or heat over a burner briefly, stirring to dissolve the sugar.
+Microwave briefly for about a minute, or heat over a burner, stirring to dissolve the sugar.
 Set aside.

 • Remove the cake from the oven, and carefully run a knife between cake and pan all around the edge.
 Place the pan upside down on a cooling rack set over a rimmed baking sheet.
 If the cake drops out of the pan onto the rack, remove the pan.
 If the cake doesn’t drop onto the rack, let it rest for 5 minutes, then carefully lift the pan off the cake.
 If the cake still feels like it's sticking, give it another 5 minutes upside down, then very gently shake the pan back and forth to loosen and remove it.

-• Brush the lemon syrup all over the hot cake, both top and sides.
-Let it sink in, then brush on more syrup, continuing until all the lemon syrup is used up.
+• Brush the lemon syrup all over the hot cake on both sides.
+Let it sink in, then brush on more syrup until all the lemon syrup is used up.

 • Allow the cake to cool completely before glazing and serving.